-Fannie Mae Homestyle® by Compadre Brokers
+Fannie Mae Homestyle® by Compadre Mortgage

 The Fannie Mae Homestyle renovation loan is a single close loan that enables borrowers to purchase a home that needs repairs, or refinance their existing home and include the necessary funds for renovation in the loan balance.
 The loan amount is based on the "as-completed" value of the home.
 There are no required improvements or a minimum dollar amount for the repairs.
 Repairs or improvements, however, must be permanently affixed to the real property and add value to the property.

 Homestyle® buyers succeed in the market just above the flippers market and just below the too much for the "Do it Yourself" market.

 When you buy or refinance a home, HomeStyle ® Renovation allows you to finance improvements for up to 75% of the property’s as-completed value.
 (That’s the appraised value of the home once the upgrades are completed).

 Renovation funds get bundled into your mortgage under one loan, so you only make one monthly payment.
 If you’re a first-time homebuyer or combining HomeStyle® Renovation with a HomeReady® mortgage, your down payment can be as low as 3%.
 You can also take advantage of mortgage insurance that can be be canceled in the future and today’s competitive interest rates, which may be lower than a home equity line of credit or personal loan.

 • 620 Minimum qualifying credit score